-Speed has become increasingly crucial in leasing, lending, and factoring services.
+Time-to-market, or in other words, speed has become increasingly crucial in leasing, lending, and factoring services.
 What do we mean by that?
 Business financing providers are moving faster than ever to innovate and optimise their digital customer journey.
 They want to bring it to a level that better serves the current market.
 And that’s a good thing because we still regularly come across examples that are – to put it gently – in need of considerable improvement.
 Speeding up financial servicing innovations is perhaps going to be the number #1 key to success going forward.

 Innovating with older IT systems is difficult, as we can tell you from experience.
 Trying to upgrade an old system to the latest features and functions is nearly always a long, complicated process.
 And it’s time most companies don’t have to spare.
 Their customers expect to be able to access personal information online.
 As well as to do everything they need to do all in one go.
-The time to market for a new feature is now increasingly the NUMBER ONE KPI for steering innovation projects.
+The time-to-market for a new feature is now increasingly the NUMBER ONE KPI for steering innovation projects.

 How do you speed up the process of financial servicing innovations?
 That’s what this blog is about.
 We have some important considerations and tips we would like to share with you.